 Regular tyre rotations means that your tyres will wear more evenly.
 Different vehicles use their tyres differently, for example, some cars wear their front tyres more, whilst some wear their rear tyres (yes commodore owners, we’re looking at you).

-By rotating your tyres, it prevents one pair from wearing out much quicker than the other, allowing you to go much further on a complete set of tyres.
+An important step when trying to look after your tyres, it prevents one pair from wearing out much quicker than the other, allowing you to go much further on a complete set of tyres.

 Check your tyres’ inflation

 If your tyres aren’t inflated to the correct pressure, they can wear much quicker than they (ordinarily) should, meaning you will have to replace them more often.